rust-lang/rfcs/text/0000-gen-fn.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-- Introducing new named concepts.
-- Explaining the feature largely in terms of examples.
-- Explaining how Rust programmers should *think* about the feature, and how it should impact the way they use Rust.
-It should explain the impact as concretely as possible.
-- If applicable, provide sample error messages, deprecation warnings, or migration guidance.
-- If applicable, describe the differences between teaching this to existing Rust programmers and new Rust programmers.
-- Discuss how this impacts the ability to read, understand, and maintain Rust code.
-Code is read and modified far more often than written; will the proposed feature make code easier to maintain?

-For implementation-oriented RFCs (e.g. for compiler internals), this section should focus on how compiler contributors should think about the change, and give examples of its concrete impact.
-For policy RFCs, this section should provide an example-driven introduction to the policy, and explain its impact in concrete terms.

 ## New keyword

 Starting in the 2024 edition, `gen` is a keyword that cannot be used for naming any items or bindings.
 This means during the migration to the 2024 edition, all variables, functions, modules, types, ... named `gen` must be renamed.